wfil/wfil-token/README.md

 Implements a custodial wallet by leveraging on Lotus APIs.

-Via AWS Lambda, allows to automatically wrap/unwrap Filecoin, by minting WFIL from an account set as Minter and call the unwrap method to burn WFIL by the user.
+Via AWS Lambda, allows to automatically wrap/unwrap Filecoin, by minting WFIL from an account set as Minter and calling the unwrap method to burn WFIL by the user.

 It's also connected to Filecoin via Lotus node to check for transactions that are tracked via Textile ThreadDB.